nantrinh/postit_app_walkthrough/lesson_3/README.md

+# Instructions
+- Use `has_secure_password` to set up user authentication.
+- Add manual routes to log in and log out.
+- Add session capability (a user can be logged in or logged out).
+- Add a navigation partial.
+  - Always show a link to posts#index and a link to categories#index.
+  - If a user is logged in, show a link to create a new post and a link to log out.
+  - If a user is not logged in, show a link to register and a link to log in.
+- Prevent non-logged-in users from accessing:
+  - All `posts` actions except `show` and `index`
+  - All `comments` actions
+  - `categories` `new` and `create` actions
+- Prevent non-logged-in users from viewing:
+  - The form to create a new comment
+  - Links to edit posts
+- Display who created a post and when.
+- Edit the posts and comments controller to set the creator to the current user (instead of test user).

 # Add authentication
 - Create a new column to store the password digest.
 It must be called `password_digest` to conform to Rails convention.
   - `rails g migration add_password_digest_to_users`
   ```
   def change
     add_column :users, :password_digest, :string